 This work describes a minimal implementation, Cuda-Barretenberg [11], of an existing general-purpose zero-knowledge proof construction, Plonk, that takes advantage of GPU hardware acceleration.
 To accomplish this, Aztec's Barretenberg cryptographic library and backend [12] is modified to be compatible with GPUs.
 Barretenberg includes a C++ implementation of Plonk, while most other implementations are written in Rust.
 For this reason, Barretenberg was chosen as the focus for GPU acceleration.
 The majority of the underlying mathematical structures the proving system operates over, primarily finite field arithmetic and elliptic curve operations, are implemented on the GPU.
 The implementation references Cuda-Fixnum [13], a Bignum fixed-precision SIMD library that targets CUDA, for implementing the multithreaded field and curve arithmetic used in computing the MSM and NTT operations.
 The multi-scalar multiplication kernel for Pippenger's Bucket Method is based on the algorithms used in PipeMSM [14], and was ported over the BN-254 elliptic curve in order to be compatible with the Barretenberg's proving system.
+Moreover, a wrapper was created to override the existing Barretenberg queue with a carefully designed CUDA pipeline to perform the proof generation.
 We further explore unified-memory architectures in order to address memory concerns for programs with exceptionally large constraint sizes.
-As of the publication of this thesis, efforts to port the prover are still ongoing.
+As of the publication of this thesis, efforts to port the complete prover are still ongoing.